kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/assignment-2-identity-and-limiting-beliefs.md

 ### Task 1 - Identify Your Limiting Beliefs

-Use the information in [Section 2.3](optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md) to help identify 3-5 limiting beliefs do you want to overcome.
+Use the information in Section 2.3 to help identify 3-5 limiting beliefs you want to overcome.

 **Here are some examples of limiting beliefs:**